bantunks/Links_on_Distributed_Systems_and_Design/README.md

 Articles from Rubrik's Blog -- https://www.rubrik.com/blog/introducing-atlas-rubriks-cloud-scale-file-system/

+CQRS pattern --
-Very good link on CQRS pattern(separate read and write data models and keep them in sync using Event Sourcing pattern) https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs Read all the other patterns, very important
+Very good link on CQRS pattern(separate read and write data models and keep them in sync using Event Sourcing pattern) https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs Read all the other patterns, very important https://martinfowler.com/bliki/CQRS.html --> references a lot of other patterns at the end